 I work individually with clients to explore these patterns, with couples to unpick dynamics that hold these patterns in place and in groups to help people see how their habitual way of being places them in community.

-I have over twenty years’ practice in humanistic and somatic therapy.
+I have over twenty years’ practice in humanistic, somatic therapy and psychotherapy.
 I am passionate about helping clients free their minds from limiting stories by learning to relax and inhabit their bodies so they can feel and trust their experience.
 Our experience is our truth, it's not negotiable.